orionoiro/path_searcher/README.md

-I made this repository and a simple graph traversal program mainly for testing ci.
+### I made this repository and a simple graph traversal program mainly for testing ci.

 [![Build Status](https://travis-ci.org/orionoiro/path_searcher.svg?branch=master)](https://travis-ci.org/orionoiro/path_searcher)

-  Description:
+  #Description

-  Using a data from map in .txt file.
-Each entry in the map file consists of the following four positive integers, separated by a     blank space:
+  Using a data from a map in .txt file.
+Each entry in the map file contains four positive integers, separated by a blank space:
+            - From
+            - To
+            - TotalDistance
-            From To TotalDistance DistanceOutdoors:
+            - DistanceOutdoors:

     32 76 54 23
     This entry would become an edge from 32 to 76.